DispatchMe/meteor-statsd-client/README.md

 A bare-bones StatsD client for Meteor.

 # Instantiating
-Add this to your `package.js` file, then create a new client as follows (port is usually 8125):
+Create a new client as follows (port is usually 8125):

 ```javascript
 var client = new StatsD('statsd.host.com', 8125, 'myPrefix');